ssnepenthe/metis/README.md

 # metis
-A small framework for simplifying some WordPress tasks.
+Just some tools for simplifying some WordPress development tasks.